UserOfNames/based-nixos-dots/README.md

 My NixOS dotfiles.
-Nothing too special, lots of "borrowing" from other people's dotfiles.
+Nothing too special.

 # Hosts
-Host files are for machine-specific options and enabling optional modules.
+Host files are for enabling/disabling modules for a particular machine, as well as machine-specific options and packages.
-**nyx** - Main desktop.
+- **nyx** - Main desktop.

 # Modules
-Modules are options that are reused between multiple machines (when I actually get multiple machines) but not all.
-Can be toggled in host files using `module-<module name>.enable = true`
+Modules are options that are reused between multiple machines.
+Can be toggled in host files using `module-<module name>.enable = <boolean>`.
-Modules are grouped by purpose.
-Anything not self-explanatory will be explained here.
+- **common** - Options for all machines. **Cannot be turned off.** Includes essentials like shell, bootloader, network, etc.